If you're in immediate danger, call the police on 999.

 Other services

-As well as the services above, there are lots of other support and advise organisations that are able to help victims of domestic abuse.
+As well as the services above, there are lots of other organisations that provide support and advise to help people affected by domestic abuse.

 A 24-hour helpline run by Women’s Aid and Refuge.
 It is a national service for women experiencing domestic violence, their family, friends, colleagues and others calling on their behalf.